Sheep 101 logo

 The highest level of slaughter is federally-inspected slaughter.
 If a sheep or lamb is slaughtered in a federally-inspected facility, the carcass may sell in interstate commerce.
 However, to sell meat (wholesale or retail cuts), a product label is required.
 The label needs to include the producer's name (and logo), the name of the product, ingredients, an inspection legend identifying the processing facility, net weight, and safe-handling instructions.
 The label must be approved by USDA.
 Not all meat processors are willing or able to put labels on meat.

 USDA (federal) inspection is required for meat sales on-farm, at farmers' markets, via the internet, through CSAs, and to restaurants and retail stores.
 For sales made on the farm, the producer must have a freezer that maintains 0°F or less.
 It must be used exclusively to store meat sold to customers.
-Meat for personal use should be shorted in another freezer.
+Meat for personal use should be stored in another freezer.
 It should have a lock.
 If meat will be transported to another sale site, the vehicle used for transport must be equipped to maintain frozen or refrigerated products.
-Sales and distribution of meat usually
+Sales and distribution of meat usually require a license.

 Download list of USDA-inspected establishments =>